koonerts/algo/docs/algo-templates.md

 # Algorithm Templates

-> A curated collection of essential algorithm patterns and templates for problem solving.
+> A curated collection of essential algorithm patterns and templates FOR problem solving.
 Each template includes implementation, time/space complexity, and common applications.

 ## Table of Contents